mukul-mehta/CS39003-CompilersLab/README.md

 The objective of the lab was to build a toy compiler for TinyC.
+Each assignment is an intermediate step in the process

+- Assignment 3 - Lexer
+- Assignment 4 - Parser
-Multiple assignments are the intermediate steps: Lexes, Parser, Machine Independent Code Translation and Target Code generation.
+- Assignment 5 - Machine Independent Code Translation
+- Assignment 6 - Target Code generation

 There are README's present in each of the assignment folders